a review of Dead Space 3

 Man, when I played Dead Space back in 200X it sure did not seem like one of its sequels would be one of those games designed to be the only game that some people play.
 Though there it is, right from the main menu: You can buy new personalities for your baby robot-scavengers.
 There are promises of add-ons and buttons that send you to DLC stores crammed into every nook of this thing.
 One menu literally says “more to come!”

 I don’t necessarily hate any of this stuff; I am not against the idea of videogames as broad entertainment-experiences as opposed to self-contained pieces of creative work (I mean I sort of am but let’s give The Achievement and The Money the benefit of the doubt in this paragraph).
 Just stop trying so hard.
 You’re embarrassing yourself.
 I want to look past your awkward menus that lead to places where I can buy guns with Real Money that are built from various combinations of the dozens of gun-parts found in the game and that are also given to me for free when I type in this code that I have to type in to play online anyway; I also want to look past the menu I have to scroll through to access the screen that lets me type in this code that I have to type in to play online anyway.
-I want to look past this kind of shit but when it fills the screen it can be difficult.
+I want to look past this kind of stuff but when it fills the screen it can be difficult.

 But I looked past it anyway – gotcha! – and maybe you should have taken some of that attention away from the “BROADER “USER” EXPERIENCE” and put it into the level design!
 Actually I’m pretty sure the problem is deeper than that – maybe you should just go ahead and put the attention into the department in charge of hiring the people that work on level design.
-Because, shit!
+Because, stuff!
 It’s not even worth talking about at all!
 There’s literally nothing there!
 Every enemy – in the end – poses the exact same threat, and they fill rooms that – in the end – are all the exact same room.
 Like, I’m not exaggerating.
 Maybe – okay – maybe you have to be careful about shooting the Guys That Blow Up when they’re too close to you.
 But that’s it.

 And the broader level design (with the exception of the almost-cool spacey parts in the first half of the game) is just as numbing.
 Go from square room to hallway to square room; repeat this ten times and be rewarded with a gimmick room, like one of the three identical fights against the spider boss thing or the fifteen painful minutes of rappelling up the snow cliff; return to square rooms and hallways.
 If you see a locked door with a keycard slot: You do not have the keycard, the keycard is in one of the rooms adjacent to the room you’re standing in, and the door leads to an optional fifteen-minute sidequest at the end of which you will open a box that contains some nebulous collection of currencies and gun parts.